 Normally I would never promote a visit to a zoo as I don’t believe in animals in captivity.
 However, the Living Desert is a not-for-profit organization committed to preserving the desert, educating visitors through exhibits and programs and aims to bring awareness to the threats of our eco-systems, including extinction and animal protection.
 It’s a great, family friendly experience and one of the most popular things to see in Palm Springs.

 Palm Springs is a very popular destination to relax and unwind.
-There is nothing like a massage or facial A few of my favorites include:
+There is nothing like a massage or facial after a day in the sun.
+A few of my favorites include:

 - Spa La Quinta at the La Quinta Resort (Make sure you have dinner at Adobe Mexican Restaurant afterward!)